Life is tough, and it’s even tougher when inflation is eating into your hard earned income.

-No matter how wisely you manage your money, there will come a time when you have overspent because you splurged during that Adidas sale – and then you realise you’re only halfway through the month and already on the verge of being broke.
-At this point, you wonder if you can channel your inner Richard Branson, start an airline company and become a billionaire.
+No matter how wisely you manage your money, there will come a time when you have overspent because you splurged during the recent festive season.
+You realise you’re only halfway through the month and already on the verge of being broke.

 If you think you’re back up against a wall this month, think again.
 There are so many weird, bizarre ideas available on the Internet to make some extra cash.

 One of the easiest way to make some extra cash is by taking advantage of the C2C (consumer to consumer) wave that’s dominating this generation and probably the generations to come.

 It provides a platform that makes it easier for buyers and sellers to locate each other.
 Sellers don’t necessarily have to sell a product, you can also rent something or provide your unique services and skills.
 Think Grab, Carousell, Mudah.my, and more.

 Here are a few ways you can make some quick cash to stretch out your bank account:

 There are over 7 billion people on this planet, and everyone is good at something.
 Did you learn Spanish back in university?
 Then teach some basic Spanish and get paid for it.